 If your lookup value and lookup range are stored in different sheets of one Excel Workbook, you can use VLOOKUP without any problems.
-Here is what you should do.
+Here is what you should do to vlookup from another sheet.

-How to do vlookup in Excel with another sheet
+How to do vlookup from another sheet in Excel

 Read more about Microsoft Excel integrations for data export on a schedule.

 The data was imported to the sheet titled “dataset“.
 In another sheet, titled “users“, we have a list of users.
-The aim is to look up the cars that these users own.
+The aim is to Excel vlookup from another sheet for the cars that these users own.

 Here is what you need to do: